Caltech-IPAC/irsa-tutorials/tutorials/firefly/OpenUniverse2024Preview_Firefly.md

 - Learn how to launch an interactive Firefly instance inside JupyterLab.

-- Learn how to use the Firefly Jupyterlab extension to visualize cloud-hosted simulated images, overplot ds9 region files, overplot catalogs in Parquet format, and create 3 color images.
+- Learn how to use the Firefly Jupyterlab extension to visualize cloud-hosted simulated images, overplot ds9 regions, overplot catalogs in Parquet format, and create 3 color images.

 +++